korningf/arch-ops/cloud-observability-telemetry.md

 ## A Brief History of Time-Series

 Perhaps the best way to understand Observability is to pick a narrative explaining its evolution.
-Though history is a complex weave of trends, perspectives, and patterns, it may he useful to pick one thread and follow its perspective.
+Though history is a complex weave of trends, perspectives, and patterns, it may be useful to pick one thread and follow its perspective.
 The following history is a synthetic overview of how observability came about and where it might be heading.

 ### 1.2.1.
 Metrics, Time-Series, Telemetry

-This all started a long time ago during the infancy of internet with MRTG, a specialised time-series database used by ISPs to track network traffic by sampling and harvesting usage events over discrete and granular time periods, and then render graphs and reports.
+This all started a long time ago during the infancy of internet with MRTG, a specialised time-series database used by ISPs to track network traffic by sampling and harvesting usage over discrete and granular time periods, and then render graphs and reports.
 The tool was generalised into RRDTool and things exploded from on there.

-Telemetry already existed, notably for specialised engineering applications like flight control avionics, but with the birth of the network came the birth of a holistic application-neutral network-wide systems telemetry: the idea to formalise events from many different divergent sources, that metrics could be sampled and harvested over varying time-scales, and then results aggregated, compiled, interpreted, analysed, and graphed.
+Telemetry already existed, notably for specialised engineering applications like flight control avionics, but with the birth of the network came the birth of a holistic application-neutral, network-wide systems telemetry: the idea to formalise generic abstract events from all sources however different and divergent, that metrics could be sampled and harvested over varying time-scales, and then results aggregated, compiled, interpreted, analysed, and graphed.

 ### 1.2.2.
 Healthchecks, Monitoring, Alerts